dotnet/aspire-samples/samples/StandaloneDashboard/README.md

 View telemetry from any app in the Aspire dashboard.
 The dashboard supports running standalone, and apps configured with an [OpenTelemetry SDK](https://opentelemetry.io/docs/getting-started/dev/) can send it data.

-This sample is a .NET console app that downloads data from [PokeAPI](https://pokeapi.co/).
+This sample is a .NET console app that downloads data from [NuGet](https://nuget.org/).
 The app sends telemetry to the Aspire dashboard which is viewed in the dashboard telemetry UI.

 ![Screenshot of the standalone .NET Aspire dashboard](./images/aspire-dashboard-screenshot.png)

-> [!NOTE]
-> [PokeAPI](https://pokeapi.co/) is a free, open-source RESTful API that is not owned by Microsoft.

 ## Demonstrates